raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step09.md

 Check your program so far against my [version of the program after step 4](https://rpf-futurelearn.s3-eu-west-1.amazonaws.com/Robotics+-+Robot+Buggy/code/uds-motors-halfway.py).

-The last changes you are going to make are going to all be with the `while` loop.
+The last changes you are going to make are going to all be within the `while` loop.

 #### How should the robot behave?